alfuwu/Hyleus-Vault/Geography/Realms/Obuandu.md

 ### **Modern Era**

 Following the [[The Imperial Fraedate|Fraedate]]'s annexation of [[Pirl]], Obuandu strengthened ties with the [[Great Jeienet]] and [[Federative Republic of Yuati|Yuati]] to maintain a defensive bloc.
-Contemporary Obuandu is characterized by robust democratic institutions, though regional inequalities and occasional tensions between [[tarhan]] martial guilds and [[human]] civic unions persist.
-The [[phaawa]] communes continue to wield substantial ecological influence despite their minority, guiding national conservation policies.
+Contemporary Obuandu is characterized by robust democratic institutions, though regional inequalities and occasional tensions between [[Tarhan]] martial guilds and [[Human]] civic unions persist.
+The [[Phaawa]] communes continue to wield substantial ecological influence despite their minority, guiding national conservation policies.

 ---